Loan Modification: An Option To Prevent Foreclosure

 Many homeowners are shocked to learn that many banks proceed with foreclosure suits while the homeowner is in the midst of processing their modification.
 It is surprising, but true, that certain bank branches don’t communicate with others or their attorneys for that matter.
 This means that the bank’s attorneys can simultaneously take the home while the homeowner is in the middle of the loan modification trial payment period.
 For these reasons, and many others, at Graham Legal, we take on the burden of processing the loan modification for our clients while defending their case.
 We pride ourselves in our ability to successfully allow our clients in Miami-Dade, Broward and West Palm Beach, to keep their homes by obtaining a loan modification that works for the homeowner.

-If you would like more information on modifications and to find out if it is the right option for you, please call our office immediately: 305-985-6555.
+If you would like more information on modifications and to find out if it is the right option for you, please send an email or call Graham Legal immediately: 305-985-6555.